 While there will be many industries that will require little to no human involvement, there will be an increased need for creatives and critical thinkers.
 Especially those who are trained in automated technologies.
 Problem solvers and critical thinkers with experience in these technologies will be a greater requirement.

-There will also be industries in which these technologies will not work, such as communication based, and creative industries.
-Areas of retail which require human communication and innovation will require more people, and thus more job opportunities will be opened up for people like so.
+There will also be industries in which these technologies will not work, such as communication-based, and creative industries.
+Areas of retail that require human communication and innovation will require more people, and thus more job opportunities will be opened up for people like so.

 Around half the jobs in the USA are expected to be automated in the future

 It is believed that around 50% of current work activities are technically automatable by adapting currently demonstrated technologies.
-In fact every 6 out of 10 current occupations have more than 30% of activities which are technically automatable.
+Every 6 out of 10 current occupations have more than 30% of technically automatable activities.

-Of course, how feasible automation is to a job is important, but it is not the only factor worth considering.
-Other factors that must be considered include the development and deploying automation solutions for specific uses, in specific workplaces.
+Of course, how feasible automation is for a job is important, but it is not the only factor worth considering.
+Other factors that must be considered include the development and deployment of automation solutions for specific uses, in specific workplaces.
 The benefits beyond labor substitution and regulatory and social acceptance.

 Industries Evolving Due To Automation

-As it continues to rise, there are many jobs that will require different skills, and in some cases higher educational requirements.
+As it continues to rise, many jobs will require different skills, and in some cases higher educational requirements.
 However, by 2030, it is anticipated that between 75 million and 365 million people may need to gain new skills as a part of their search for alternative employment.

-So which of these industries are most at risk for seeing people need to re-skill as their jobs become more automated?
+So which of these industries are most at risk of seeing people need to re-skill as their jobs become more automated?